lpq29743/text_classification/README.md

 The goal of this repository is to implement text classification in traditional machine learning methods and deep learning methods (in Pytorch).

+Note: Since I have to spend more time in conducting research, I stop reproducing classic papers on the task of text classification.
+However, I will still maintain this project.
+Any contributions lke issues and pull requests are welcome.

 ## Models

 ### Feature Extraction